Wednesday, April 22, 2026

 maternal delight!

-same source, but she had a brisk additional custom of swapping plants and sometimes seeds, with neighbours and friends in what appeared to my childish observation, frequent, almost never-ending botanical traffic which seemed to afford her immense pleasure.
+What remained in Mum's mind’s eye was a picture of the remembered girlhood garden produced by her miner father’s passion for gardening.
+Apparently, in addition to producing abundant vegetables, he had grown flowers too and his floral garden had been beautiful.
+I think these memories perhaps unconsciously, had provided a goal for her, for our back garden, and though money was scarce, she could buy, at the right time, reasonably-priced dahlia bulbs from the Co-op grocer, on her weekly order, and somehow, this gave her permission, as it were, to buy dahlia bulbs, and other plants for sale, which might have appeared.
+I cannot remember if other garden delights were available from the same source, but she had a brisk additional custom of swapping plants and sometimes seeds, with neighbours and friends in what appeared to my childish observation, frequent, almost never-ending botanical traffic which seemed to afford her immense pleasure.
 I am not now sure where her particular passion for dahlias came from, but they became of real importance to her.
-Thinking back now, I can see the huge variety available but even more important to my mother,d I suspect, was that many varieties of dahlia were not only large and beautifully colourful; they were showy and arresting to the eye and added a flamboyance to the mosaic of pattern and palate of our back garden which ALWAYS, to her quiet satisfaction, elicited appreciative expressions of delight and approval from visitors and neighbours.
+Thinking back now, I can see the huge variety available but even more important to my mother, I suspect, was that many varieties of dahlia were not only large and beautifully colourful; they were showy and arresting to the eye and added a flamboyance to the mosaic of pattern and palate of our back garden which ALWAYS, to her quiet satisfaction, elicited appreciative expressions of delight and approval from visitors and neighbours.
 Dahlias had impact!
-And they were easy to grow while impossible to ignore!
+And they were easy and cheap to grow while impossible to ignore!
 And they continue to wield a similar power with me inasmuch as,when I notice them in a display, I inevitably think of her.

 Potted trees in Kent.

 My next garden, if that is the right word, was the two acres of ‘grounds’ of a Derbyshire hall which coincided with, or perhaps added to, a period when life seemed to be lived in a state of perpetual, low level frenzy!
 The thirty years there, initially with Mum’s help when she joined us for around ten years, saw my gardening somehow squeezed into the myriad pile of chores and duties and responsibilities; enjoyed insufficiently it is true, though visually appreciated.
 I tended the borders diligently, but the grounds of Waingroves Hall in Derbyshire, with very little effort save the perpetual grass-cutting undertaken by a less-than-keen husband, were a long, perpetual delight of shade and light.
-It was where I occasionaly sought the solace of silence among the trees and where a furtive, anonymous fox regularly checked the pond hoping for a careless duck paddling unawares.
+It was where I occasionally sought the solace of silence among the trees and where a furtive, anonymous fox regularly checked the pond hoping for a careless duck paddling unawares.

-The garden draping the front door of my sister's house
+The 'garden' draping the front door of my sister's house

 in Bulmer at least ten years ago.